-The approach adopted follows current Bat Conservation Trust Guidelines: Chapter 4 - Preliminary Ecological Appraisal for Bats (Collins, 2016).
-The site survey consisted of an internal and external inspection of the buildings to locate potential bat roosts; including voids, gaps and cracks in the roof, walls, and ridge tiles, which may provide access to the building.
-In addition, an internal and external search was conducted to look for evidence of bats such as droppings, insect remains, grease or scratch marks on sills, doors or around eaves, roof verges etc. The surveyors present for the scoping survey were Neil Wilkinson MSc ACIEEM (Natural England Class Licence 2016-22700-CLS-CLS) and Alex Gould MA Cantab ACIEEM (Natural England Class Licence 2019-43598-CLS-CLS).
+The approach adopted follows current Bat Conservation Trust Guidelines: Chapter 4 - Preliminary Ecological Appraisal for Bats (BCT, 2016).
+The site survey consisted of an internal and external inspection of the building to locate potential bat roosts; including voids, gaps and cracks in the roof, walls, and ridge tiles, which may provide access to the building.
+In addition, an internal and external search was conducted to look for evidence of bats such as droppings, insect remains, grease or scratch marks on sills, doors or around eaves, roof verges etc. The surveyor present for the scoping survey was Alex Gould MA Cantab ACIEEM (Natural England Class Licence 2019-43598-CLS-CLS).